parousya/Parousya-SAAS-iOS-SDK/README.md

 Inside Target -> Capabilities tab, please turn ON `Push Notifications`

 ## Starting
-To start Parousya SAAS SDK, you will need to obtain the APP_KEY and APP_SECRET from Parousya.
+To start Parousya SAAS SDK, you will need to obtain the `APP_KEY` and `APP_SECRET` values from Parousya.
 Please [contact us](https://www.parousya.com/contact) for access.

 You will have 2 choice in starting Parousya SAAS client: